 How does massage therapy work?

 Various theories exist about how massage therapy affects the body.
 One theory—the “gate control theory”- suggests that the stimulation provided by massage helps to block pain signals sent to the brain.
 Other theories support that certain chemicals in the body, like serotonin or endorphins, are released as a result of massage stimulation; or that massage causes mechanical changes in the body that are beneficial.
 Since the exact science behind why and how massage therapy works is still unclear, more studies are needed to test the different theories.

 There are several different types of massage therapy such as: Swedish, sports, deep tissue, and chair massage, as well as hand and foot massage known as reflexology.
 Swedish massage involves the therapist using long strokes in combination with kneading, deep circular movements, tapping, and vibration.
 Sports massage therapists use Swedish massage techniques specifically adapted to the needs of the athlete.
 Deep tissue and trigger point massage focus on myofascial trigger points—painful muscle “knots” that when pressed can cause symptom relief in other areas of the body.

 Where can I find massage therapy in York, PA?

-Harmonic Balance Chiropractic in York, PA, offers massage therapy through Hands On Relief Massage.
+Harmonic Balance Chiropractic in York, PA, offers massage therapy through Christina Tyson who is staffed by us.
 If you’re ready to experience relief from stress, pain, or a serious medical condition, contact us today to learn more about our massage therapist and start “feeling” better now!

 Do you have questions about the benefits of Massage Therapy?
 Contact us and we can help!